markh-tn/markarch/README.md

 ```
 bash <(curl -L https://raw.githubusercontent.com/markh-tn/markarch/main/markarch.sh)
 ```
-Select your preferences, and there you go!
+Select your preferences, and there you go!\
+If you choose to install Virtual Box Guest Additions, the install script will be located at /home/USERNAME_HERE/Desktop/VirtualBoxGuestAdditions.sh